freemjstudio/freemjstudio/README.md

 ![header](https://capsule-render.vercel.app/api?type=waving&color=auto&height=300&section=header&text=Minjee%Woo&fontSize=40)

-<h3 align="center"> Pursuing sustainable service and infrastructure based on data & cloud </h3>
+<h3 align="center"> Pursuing sustainable service based on Data & Cloud Infrastructure </h3>
 I do love "sustainability".
 My tech blog name is "Sustainable Development".
 My life goal and also a goal as a engineer is sustainable growth.
 Achieving the result in a short momentum is great but I will try to keep in mind, "What's the next step?".
 Always excited for new tech, new study, new environment !

 <div>